 How to add gradients in Adobe XD

 By using the on-canvas linear path, you can drag this path around or rotate it to change the angle or length of the gradient.
-This gives you simple creative control as to where these colours are placed on the shape and how tight you want the gradient to be applied.
+This gives you simple creative control as to where these colors are placed on the shape and how tight you want the gradient to be applied.
 If you want the gradient to span across the entire shape, simply move this on-canvas path from one end of the shape to the other.

 Although the steps to apply gradients are very simple, they can become very powerful and give you endless design possibilities when combined with each other.
 Let’s look at a few ways we can use gradients creatively in our designs.